 Ok, so backlinks are important.
 But how many do I need?

-The only way to really know how many backlinks you need is to look at how many backlinks your competitors have.
 There are various tools out there you can use to assess their backlinks.
 We’ve used our own data dashboard, Linkody & SEMrush all regularly in the past.
 But it’s also important to know that none of these tools are perfect.
 So, just because one of these tools says someone has 104 backlinks doesn’t mean they have exactly 104.
-There are probably others out there that this tool is missing, because it just doesn’t have as many “bots” as Google does.
+There are probably others out there that this tool is missing because it just doesn’t have as many “bots” as Google does.

 At Simplified SEO Consulting, we recommend aiming for at least 100 backlinks to start with.